swardforever/home/_posts/2026-04-24-questioning-the-lagrangian.md

 Of course, much of this is drawn on prerequisite knowledge and would've taken much longer than that relatively concise explanation.
 We identify the constant $\boldsymbol{\alpha}$ as one half of the mass of the body, $\boldsymbol{C(x, t)}$ as the negative of the potential energy, and $\boldsymbol{B(x, t)}$ being a term that we seemingly have not accounted for, but allegedly (from sources beyond my ken) only comes up in discussions related to magnetic fields, meaning it's not my problem to discuss here.

 $$L = \alpha v^2 + B(x, t)v + C(x, t)$$ is the most general form of a Lagrangian that we can have, given our fairly minimal symmetry constraints at the start.
-It's worth noting that this is quite an exceptional amount of constraint on the Lagrangian.
-Before applying our conditions for certain symmetries, there was no limit to what the Lagrangian could look like.
-Exponentials, fraction, square roots, trigonometric functions.
-All of these were fair game.
-Turns out that we are, at least in $\boldsymbol{v}$, limited to a second-order polynomial.
-Of course, we're hiding some structure in our $\boldsymbol{A}$ and $\boldsymbol{B}$ functions, which currently could be arbitrary functions (although we will likely demand smoothness at some point down the line).
-I plan to dedicate a second post to the constraints that we can place on these functions, from further symmetry arguments.
+I should note that this is quite an exceptional amount of constraint on the Lagrangian.
+Before applying our conditions for certain symmetries, the Lagrangian could look like pretty much anything i.e. square roots, trigonometric functions, exponentiations.
+Turns out that we are however limited to a second-order polynomial in $\boldsymbol{v}$.
 And so, in the absence of magnetic fields, the Lagrangian becomes:

-$$L = \alpha v^2 + C(x, t)$$
+$$L = \alpha v^2 + C(x, t)$$, so

-where we usually identify $\boldsymbol{\alpha}$ and $\boldsymbol{C}$ with $\frac{1}{2}m$ and negative $\boldsymbol{V}$ respectively, such that we get:

-$$L = T - V$$
+$$L = T - V$$.

 where $\boldsymbol{T} = \frac{1}{2}mv^2$ is the kinetic energy and $\boldsymbol{V}$ the potential energy of the body.
 ___